formkit/docs-content/essentials/styling.md

 Because <code>rootClasses</code> is a configuration option, you can apply it per input, per group, or globally.
 </callout>

-## Tailwind CSS example

-Want to use Tailwind with FormKit?
-We've written a guide walking through the process using both inline class props as well as configuring a global theme using the `rootClasses` function:

-<cta label="Guide: Create a Tailwind CSS theme" button="Read now" href="/guides/create-a-tailwind-theme"></cta>
-## Modifying classes within schema

-In addition to modifying classes via config or props _on a  `<FormKit>` component_, you can use the same techniques within [schema](/essentials/generation#schema):

 ### Section-key class props within schema
 Within schema, you can also modify the classes of an element inside an input via the `{section-key}Class` properties.
 For example, to add a class to the label section, you can add the `labelClass` property: